lamw/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/compliance/Get-VCFCompliance.md

 complianceAuditStatus                : SUCCEEDED
 ```

-This example shows how to retrieve a specific VCF compliance audit result
+This example shows how to retrieve a specific compliance audit result.

+## Parameters

-### -ComplianceAuditId
+### -complianceAuditId

-Compliance task returned from Get-VCFComplianceTask or Get-VCFComplianceHistory
+Specified the compliance task returned from `Get-VCFComplianceTask` or `Get-VCFComplianceHistory`.

 ```yaml
 Type: String